 Apple, Eros And The Billion Dollar Content Play

-The Economic Times yesterday ran a story on Apple’s perceived interest in acquiring the film and music catalogue of the Eros Group, which is the largest movie producer in India.
+On August 7th the Economic Times ran a story on Apple’s perceived interest in acquiring the film and music catalogue of the Eros Group, which is the largest movie producer in India.
 Although not particularly well-known outside of India, the Eros Group is a content heavyweight in the Indian market, producing over 60 films a year.
 And it has a significant music catalogue through its Eros Music subsidiary.
 The company also runs Eros Now, a Subscription Video On Demand (SVOD) service, which offers Eros’ content domestically on an ad-supported freemium model, and internationally to the Indian diaspora through a $9.99 subscription.
 The Economic Times implied that Eros Now is also likely to be part of an acquisition deal and that Eros is in negotiations with Amazon, Netflix and Apple over a possible sale.